Matthews Emerging Markets Small Companies Fund

 Contributors and Detractors

-On a country basis, the top three contributors to relative performance were Taiwan, Poland and Turkey due to stock selection.
-The top three detractors were India due to an overweight allocation and stock selection, Brazil and South Africa due to stock selection.
+On a country basis, the top three contributors to relative performance were Taiwan, China/Hong Kong and India due to stock selection.
+The top three detractors were Brazil due to stock selection, Vietnam and Cyprus due to an off-benchmark allocation.

 Outlook